suyash-rgb/PinCode-API-Project/README.md

 <br>
 <br>
 The PIN Code API provides functionalities related to PIN codes, initially developed using Google Apps Script and Google Sheets.
 Originally part of a bigger project, the API was created to handle large datasets efficiently. <br><br>
-The API functionality was modified and now serves 3 purposes:
+The API functionality was modified and now serves 3 purposes:-
 <br><br>
 + Search By Pincode
 + Search By District